victor-gil-sepulveda/pyRMSD/README.md

     from pyRMSD.availableCalculators import availableCalculators
     print availableCalculators()

+\* Computing capability of the GPU must be equal or higher than 1.1 (>1.2 if built with double precision support).

 ###Matrix handlers
 A **MatrixHandler** object will help you to create the matrix and will also help you saving and loading matrix data to disk.